 - Stir all ingredients and bring to a slow boil for 2 minutes.

 - Cover the pan and reduce heat to low.
-Let the green beans cook for 20-50 minutes, depending on how soft you like the green beans.
-20 minutes will produce a tender-crisp "al dente" texture; 50 minutes will make them very soft.
+Let the green beans cook for 10-50 minutes, depending on how soft you like the green beans.
+If using small young beans, you will only need about 10-15 minutes of cooking to make them tender, then uncover the pot and let the sauce simmer and reduce a bit before serving.
+For larger beans, 20 minutes will produce a tender-crisp "al dente" texture; 50 minutes will make them very soft.
 I like to cook them for about 30 minutes, so they're tender but not mushy.

 - Serve the green beans warm as a side dish, or at room temperature (which can be nice during the summer months).
 The tomato sauce is perfect for dipping fresh bread.